jclge/Stegencry_Docs/usage.rst

 **steganography**:
     .. note:: steganography hides the master image into a slave image.
     .. warning:: This function cannot be used with encrypt_rgb but no error will be thrown (the image will be partially corrupted but still readable).
-    .. warning:: This function automatically saves the image on the output the user has set.
     *steganography(self)*

     steganography(self)